 Shader starter kit

-The Shader Starter Kit demonstrates how to integrate WebGL shaders with tldraw, creating dynamic backgrounds that respond to canvas interactions.
-It includes four complete examples and a reusable WebGLManager base class for building custom shader effects.
+The Shader Starter Kit demonstrates how to integrate WebGL shaders with [tldraw](https://github.com/tldraw/tldraw).
+It creates dynamic backgrounds that respond to canvas interactions, and includes four complete examples and a reusable `WebGLManager` base class for building custom shader effects.

 To build with a shader starter kit, run this command in your terminal: